supunrathnayake007/portfolio_backend/README.md

+next commit message build

+- installed tailwind , logout button added , simple styling for login page
+- creating new functionality for portfolio site
+  -- create tech page ,api and mongodb functions. need more improvements(only insert)

+---

+---

 This next project have file base routing

+---

+---

 Todo List

+Home page can have featured posts or pined top - make simple as possible in first round also all post visible - we might will learn something from here post can have likes/dislike and it's count or a graph there should be user profile

 ---

-user logging should have , google login ,and microsoft logging should be looks professional - login html Done

-Home page can have featured posts or pined top - make simple as possible in first round also all post visible - we might will learn something from here post can have likes/dislike and it's count or a graph there should be user profile
+---

 My Tasks list Tracking
 Login Module -DONE